Byron-Dowling/4663-Cryptography-Dowling/Assignments/A06/ReadME.md

 - The program expects an input file and output file destination
 - The program is broken up into three parts with main residing in "Get Prime Factors"
 - The file "Prime Factors" is the class definition that drives the functionality of the program
-- THe file "Class Prime Factors" has the Class methods that implement the primality testing algorithms
+- The file "Class Prime Factors" has the Class methods that implement the primality testing algorithms

 Example Input
 ```